 Regular readers know that I’m really into having my kids in the kitchen with me.
 I’m not a pro; it’s partially because I get super bored playing on the floor with toys and part of it is because I love cooking and baking.
 So as soon as my kids could follow simple directions (toddlerhood) I have had them cooking and baking with me in the kitchen and it’s been awesome.
 Kitchen prep offers natural sensory and mathematical integrations and learning how to be functional in the kitchen is a huge life skill.

-There are a million different basic kitchen life skills I could share about, but in the next installment of my life skills series (see previous posts on how to negotiate, library life skills, and public transit) I want to focus on super simple but impactful green kitchen life skills.
+There are a million different basic kitchen life skills I could share about, but in the next installment of my life skills series (see previous posts on how to negotiate, library life skills, public transit, grocery store skills, bathroom life skills, home safety skills, home cleaning skills, out-in-the-world life skills, school lunch skills) I want to focus on super simple but impactful green kitchen life skills.
 Because OMG Mother Earth needs our focus and intention in a big way and there are some really small tweaks you can teach your kids to make a difference.
 Let’s do this thing!

 1. Put a lid on boiling water

 I’m going to start with perhaps the simplest green tip I can think of—it will literally involve one additional reach for something you probably already have in your kitchen.
 Next time you boil water for pasta or whatever, PUT A LID ON IT.
 The water will boil faster and you’ll waste less energy.
 I mean, seriously, it does not get easier than this!

 2. Make paper towels the exception not the rule